silverailscolo/ejb/_pages/en-us/trains-layout.md

 </div>
 </div>

 <p>Windows are Grandt Line castings, some adapted by splitting and joining.
 All doors were hand made from styrene or stripwood.
-My son suspects me to enter the sawmill in some kind of modelling competition and perhaps I will some day.<!-- 17 AUG 2014 --></p>
+My son suspects me to enter the sawmill in some kind of modelling competition, and perhaps I will some day.<!-- 17 AUG 2014 --></p>

 ## <a id="silverton">Level 3: Silverton, CO</a>